Yomi0/exercises/README.md

-exercises from the book, starting out with programming logic and design
+exercises from "starting out with programming logic and design"